 This is a known reality of the commercial sex industry.
 It is so easy to get pulled into the intense amount of demand for you to show more, do more and push past whatever boundaries you may have established for yourself.

-It is almost inevitable, one day, you will wake up and realize the money and pressure drove you further than you ever thought you would go.
+It is almost inevitable that one day, you will wake up and realize that the money and pressure drove you further than you ever thought you would go.

 3. The money isn’t as easy as you think

 This is the economy of the sex industry.
 The money is fleeting and unreliable.
-They are one day, gone the next.
+They are one day and gone the next.
 You end up chasing it—doing more than you ever thought you would to get the next dollar.

 We have already seen this in other forms of amateur porn.
 New girls can make a little lump of money, but once the novelty wears off, it’s either go big or go home.
-With the market getting more and more saturated with “content creators” this whole dilemma will only get worse.
+With the market getting increasingly saturated with “content creators,” this dilemma will only worsen.

 This is exactly what we have seen in mainstream porn.
 Most professional porn performers that I know found themselves stuck in a spiral of doing more hardcore content for less and less money and eventually turning to escorting to make ends meet.